jplsek/Basic-CMS-Project/README.md

 2. Adding users?
 (This will probably add users to a database, but the admin credentails will stay in a seperate file like it is now (check key.php).
 This is because if you don't want to use the 'blog' functionality of the CMS, you won't have to rely on requiring MYSQL.)

 ## Bugs

+* Allow editing of pages only, not the the folder (/example/.)

 If you find bugs, you can message me if you want to.